Home Entertainment in Vancouver Professional Sports Teams in Vancouver Vancouver Whitecaps Soccer

 The Soccer Team from 1974 to 2000

 Founded in 1974, the Whitecaps played in the North American Soccer League until the league folded in 1984.
-In 1979 they won the NASL Championship, the first major North American sports championship for the city in over 60 years.
+In 1979 the team won the NASL Championship, the first major North American sports championship for the city in over 60 years.
 Around 100,000 people attended the championship parade on Robson Street.

 When the Canadian Soccer League (CSL) formed in 1986 a new franchise in Vancouver was created.
-They were named the Vancouver 86ers because of the year the club was founded, the year Canada first qualified for the World Cup (1986), and the year Vancouver became a city (1886).
-It was also the year of the 1986 World’s Fair, or Expo 86.
+It was named the Vancouver 86ers because of the year the club was founded, the year Canada first qualified for the World Cup (1986), and the year Vancouver became a city (1886).
+It was also the year of the 1986 World’s Fair, or Expo ’86.

 In 1986, its first year with its new name, the team moved from playing at BC Place Stadium (which had opened in 1983) to Swangard Stadium in Burnaby.

 The 86ers won four straight CSL championships from 1988 to 1991.
-During those years they broke the Canadian pro sports record for the longest undefeated streak (46 games).
-When the CSL folded in 1992 the 86ers moved to the American Professional Soccer League (or APSL which was later renamed the USL).
-They then remained in that league until their move to MLS in 2011.
+During those years the team broke the Canadian pro sports record for the longest undefeated streak (46 games).
+When the CSL folded in 1992 the 86ers moved to the American Professional Soccer League (or APSL, which was later renamed the USL).
+The team then remained in that league until its move to MLS in 2011.

 The Soccer Team Since 2000

-In 2000 the 86ers changed their name back to the Whitecaps.
-They won the USL Championship twice, in 2006 and 2008.
+In 2000 the 86ers changed its name back to the Whitecaps.
+The team won the USL Championship twice, in 2006 and 2008.

 In 2009 it was announced that the Whitecaps would join the MLS as an expansion team in 2011, along with Portland.
-The Whitecaps played most of their first season with the new league in the temporary stadium, Empire Field, which stood at the site of the Pacific National Exhibition.
-In the fall of 2011 they moved back to BC Place Stadium where they’ve played ever since.
+The Whitecaps played most of its first season with the new league in the temporary stadium, Empire Field, which stood at the site of the Pacific National Exhibition.
+In the fall of 2011 the Whitecaps moved back to BC Place Stadium where the team has played ever since.

-In their MLS history the Whitecaps’ best season was in 2015, where they finished 2nd in the Western Conference standings and won the Canadian Championship.
-That meant they qualified for the 2016 CONCACAF Champions League where they reached the semifinals (their best finish in that competition).
+In the Whitecaps’ MLS history, the team’s best season was in 2015 where they finished second in the Western Conference standings and won the Canadian Championship for the first time.
+That meant the Whitecaps qualified for the 2016 CONCACAF Champions League where the team reached the semifinals (its best finish in that competition).

 Other Information